How do you react when Michelle is a professional freelance writer who loves music, poetry, pets, and the arts. She is a

 - Volunteer at the Hospital: Does your dog have a docile temperament?
 You might consider volunteering with your dog at hospitals.
 It will bring cheer to patients and become happier as well.

 - Go for a Hike: Take Fido on a hike.
 Hiking helps your dog release energy, and it has the added benefit of giving you some exercise, too.
 Remember to plan your hiking trip.
 Ask the authorities in the area where you're going if they accept pets.
 Find out how to apply basic first aid should it get injured.

 - Plan a Day Trip: Dogs love to stick their heads out of car windows.
 Of course, you should remember to keep it safe.

 - Visit a Dog Park: These are a haven for dogs.
 The advantage of taking your pet there is that it has a secure fence.
 Furthermore, your dog will also get to mix with other pets.
 Do remember to keep an eye on your pet because a big dog may bite it, albeit unintentionally.

 - Have a Dance Party: Does your pet love music?
 If your dog howls along with your favorite dance tune, let it do a jig.
 Take it by the paws and teach it the samba.
 It will love the chance to release its energy.

 - Learn About Flyball: If you've never heard of flyball, it's a relay race, done in teams of four dogs.
 The dogs have to catch a tennis ball released from a spring-loaded launcher.
 If your dog loves to chase balls, this sport is perfect for it.

-- Play Frisbee: Disc dogs are dogs which love to chase frisbees.
+- Play Frisbee: Disc dogs are dogs that love to chase frisbees.
 Just replace the ball you usually use with a frisbee.
 Note that your dog will have to jump, so ask your vet if it can do this exercise.

 What to Remember